Securitisation 2024 Comparisons

 If the underlying assets are secured by a mortgage or pledge that requires a registration, the asset seller or originator must conduct the transfer registration of the mortgage or pledge promptly upon the occurrence of a right perfection event, to ensure that the mortgage or pledge held by the plan manager or the trustee will be valid against any bona fide third party.

-In addition, based on new changes brought by the Civil Code and the Interpretation of the Security System (see 6.3 Transfer of Financial Assets), more securitisation transactions will consider registering the transfer of account receivables in the Registration and Public Notice System of the PBOC’s Credit Reference Centre.
-However, the actual time of conducting such registration (immediately after the transfer or after the occurrence of an agreed trigger event) may be decided based on the credit status of the settlor or the asset seller.
+In addition, based on new changes brought by the Civil Code and Interpretation of the Supreme People’s Court on the Application of the Security System of the Civil Code of the People’s Republic of China ("Interpretaton of the Security System") (see 6.3 Transfer of Financial Assets), more securitisation transactions will consider registering the transfer of account receivables in the Registration and Public Notice System of the PBOC’s Credit Reference Centre.
+However, the actual time of conducting such registration (immediately after the transfer or after the occurrence of an agreed trigger event) may be decided based on the credit status of the originator or the asset seller.

 In order to ensure a smooth transaction, the originator usually makes the following covenants in the transaction documents: